 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Obey all preconditions and postconditions of each method, whether they are specified in the language or not.
+Obey all preconditions and postconditions of each method, whether they are specified (and hence checked) in the language or not.

 Prohibit the strengthening of preconditions (specified or not) by redefinitions of methods.